FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Various control primitives

-Control effect shall be reified, not by providing more build-in control primitives.
+Most control effects shall be reified, not by providing more build-in control primitives.
+This enables programmable controls in natural and extensible ways.

+Only a few control operator can me really primitive, notably, the branching (i.e. traditional `if`).
+Although the primitive `if` can be eliminated by adopting the [continuation passing style](https://en.wikipedia.org/wiki/Continuation_passing_style), making every program with branching more verbose than needed (becuase it usually only introduces grammatical noises and difficulties on [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) with no practical benefits in this context) is clearly unintentional.

 ### Sequential control